Redshift-space distortion constraints on the neutrino mass and models to alleviate the Hubble tension: datasets and methodology

 \section{datasets and methodology}

-We conduct a Markov-chain Monte Carlo (MCMC) analysis of $4$ models using the public MCMC code \texttt{CosmoMC-planck2018}~\cite{Lewis:2002ah} to examine the effects of each model on a variety of cosmological observations with and without varying neutrino mass.
-We require the convergence $R-1<0.03$ and analyze the models by referring to the following cosmological observation and always included data $\mathcal{D}$ set consist of CMB, BAO and light curve of SNeIa.
+We conduct a Markov-chain Monte Carlo (MCMC) analysis of four models using the public MCMC code \texttt{CosmoMC-planck2018}~\cite{Lewis:2002ah} to examine the effects of each model on a variety of cosmological observations with and without varying neutrino mass.
+We require the convergence $R-1<0.03$ and analyze the models by referring to the following cosmological observation.
+We always used the CMB, BAO and light curve of SNeIa data, and we call this dataset $\mathcal{D}$.